Skip to main content

 The need for sustainable fisheries management

-In light of current challenges, fisheries experts are working on concepts for sustainable fishing and aquaculture.
-One key focus is combating illegal fishing, where the combination of vessel and satellite data has already led to significant successes.
-In fisheries management, specialists are prioritising ecosystem-based solutions that integrate knowledge about the status of local fish stocks, as well as the needs of fishers and coastal communities.
-Additionally, the aim is to involve all stakeholders in decision-making.
+In light of these challenges, fisheries experts are working on concepts for sustainable fishing and aquaculture.
+A key focus is combating illegal fishing, where the combination of ship and satellite data has now led to significant successes.
+In fisheries management, experts are relying on ecosystem-based solutions that incorporate knowledge about the state of local fish stocks, as well as the needs of fishers and coastal populations, into planning.
+Furthermore, all stakeholders are to be involved in decision-making processes.

 In aquaculture, the goal is to minimise the harmful environmental impacts of intensive farming.
 To this end, closed-loop systems are being developed, plant-based feed options are being tested for suitability, and integrated systems that combine fish, plants, and filter feeders in one facility are being designed, allowing nutrients to be directly reused.
 However, it will take time for these concepts to become widely adopted in the production of fish and seafood.
 Nonetheless, the major global crises cannot be effectively addressed without sustainable fisheries management and environmentally friendly production in aquaculture.